mcmtroffaes/pycddlib/docs/matrix.rst

 .. attribute:: Matrix.lin_set

-        A :class:`frozenset` containing the rows of linearity (generators of linearity space for V-representation, and equations for H-representation).
+        A :class:`frozenset` containing the rows of linearity (linear generators for the V-representation, and
+        equalities for the H-representation).

 .. attribute:: Matrix.rep_type